Polka Dot Slice

 Polka Dot Slice recipe from Baking with Granny.
 Easy tray bake cake for kids, made with coconut and rainbow chocolate drops (such as Smarties or M&Ms).

-Whenever I’m looking for inspiration for recipes, I go straight to my collection of old recipes books.
-Some from Granny (although those are very much on loan!) but most from Great-Granny.
+Whenever I’m looking for inspiration for recipes, I go straight to my collection of old recipe books.
+Some from Granny (although those are very much on loan!), but most from Great-Granny.
 Some are proper publications, some are binders filled with recipes from magazines & newspapers, but many are little DIY books, made by groups who wanted to raise some money for whatever their cause.
 These are undoubtedly my favourite recipe “books”.

 I first came across Polka Dot Slice in one of these lovingly made books, and I instantly knew it would be a hit with my kids.
 Anything containing some Smarties or M&Ms is guaranteed to please two little boys!
 It’s why our Rainbow Cookies are always a highly requested bake at home.